- 2 gallons water

 - 1/3 cup sea salt or kosher salt

-1. In a large stockpot, add and stir in the sea salt.
+Instructions 1.
+In a large stockpot, add and stir the sea salt into the water.
 Bring the water to a temperature of around 160 F. Stir again to make sure the salt is fully dissolved.

 2. Meanwhile, slice the curd off the block into pieces or strips that are similar in size.
 Put the strips into a large stainless steel bowl.

-3. Pour the hot water around the sides of the bowl, not the curds.
-Keep adding the water until the curds are completely covered.
+3. Pour the hot water around the sides of the bowl, not onto the curds.
+Keep adding water until the curds are completely covered.

 6. Insert the paddle under curds.
 Stretch the curd over the paddle, working a small section at a time, until the texture is smooth.
 It should have a string-like or taffy-like consistency at this point.

 7. Continue to stretch the mass, pulling it into a long rope.
 Work quickly – stretch, knead, stretch – to get the mass to a consistent, elastic, silken texture.

 8. Take the cheese in your hands and begin to fold it under itself, which at this point allows you to pinch off sections and shape into various sizes and shapes.

 9. Presto!
 You now have fresh mozzarella.
 Put the cheese into ice-cold water for around 15 minuites to set the shape.